Unknown

 Exploitation Status

-Analyst Notes: As of July 6, 2026, there is no public information indicating active exploitation of this vulnerability.
-However, due to the nature of the flaw, the potential for exploitation is high.
+Analyst Notes: As of May 14, 2026, there is no public information indicating active exploitation or a public proof-of-concept for this vulnerability.
+While the vulnerability requires existing administrative access, the potential for total system compromise makes it an urgent priority.

 Analyst Recommendation